-Entering into a marriage is a life-changing event, one that each party hopes will last forever.
-However, divorce occurs more frequently that couples would like, making prenuptial agreements a necessity.
+Entering into a marriage is a life-changing event that each party hopes will last forever.
+However, divorce occurs more frequently than couples would like, making a prenuptial agreement necessary.
 For instance, the American Psychological Association reports that forty to fifty percent of first-time marriages end in divorce.
 Further, the divorce rate is even higher for second or subsequent marriages.
-See the American Psychological Association.

-A postnuptial agreement, by contrast, is executed sometime after the parties were married.
 A postnuptial agreement seeks to accomplish the same goals as a prenuptial agreement.
-These goals set forth the terms of the divorce, rather than a judge dictating the distribution of your assets and the amount of alimony.
-To find out more about a Florida prenuptial or postnuptial contact a divorce law firm in Tampa to schedule a consultation.
+These goals set forth the divorce terms rather than a judge dictating the distribution of your assets and the amount of alimony.
+A postnuptial agreement, by contrast, is executed sometime after the parties are married.
+Contact a divorce law firm in Tampa to schedule a consultation to find out more about a Florida prenuptial agreement or postnuptial agreement.

 Florida Equitable Distribution in a Divorce

 Florida utilizes equitable distribution in divorce proceedings if there is no prenuptial agreement.
-Simply put, this means that marital property is subject to a fair distribution.
+Simply put, marital property is subject to a fair distribution.
 Judges will typically divide marital property in half unless there are unique circumstances.
 Marital property is generally any asset or debt acquired during the marriage.
-Equitable distribution is the standard that will likely be applied should the agreement be found unenforceable by the court.
+Equitable distribution is the standard that will likely be applied should the court finds the agreement unenforceable.

 Florida Prenuptial Agreement Benefits

 It is important to note that there are some issues a Florida prenuptial agreement cannot determine, such as child custody rights.
-Under Florida law, child custody is based on the best interest of the children (not the parents).
+Under Florida law, child custody is based on the children’s best interest (not the parent’s).
 Therefore, custody is not a decision parents and spouses can make before an active child custody case.
-To find out more about other issues not eligible for a Florida prenuptial agreement, contact a prenuptial agreement attorney in Tampa.
+To find out more about Florida law and other issues not eligible for a Florida prenuptial agreement, contact a prenuptial agreement attorney in Tampa.

 Uniform Premarital Agreement Act

-Florida has adopted the Uniform Premarital Agreement Act, which expressly provides that parties may reach a binding contract on the many issues.
+Florida Law has adopted the Uniform Premarital Agreement Act, which expressly provides that parties may reach a binding contract on many issues.
 These include: